T of C

 1. 壞陵(操) Ruined Mound (Lament).
 5709.xxx, but 2/1241 壞陵 (no "cao") says it is the 12th of Cai Yong's Qin Cao.
 This title can be found, e.g., in Nandu Xinshu and Feng Ru Song Ge.

 2. 懷陵操 Cherished Mound Lament.
 Taiyin Daquanji and Qinxue Congshu (TKW, QF, p.739) both write Huai Ling Cao in this way.
 7/790 has no 懷陵 huailing but 11716.117 huai ling says it is a grave name; this and the above-mentioned connection to Gao Shan lead one to speculate that the title refers to the grave of Bo Ya's qin friend Ziqi.
-However, the is no mention of a melody.
+However, there is no mention of a melody.
 Neither name is in Zha Fuxi's index of melodies in existing handbooks.

 (Return)

-(上古, 中古 and 下古 refer to the list of Seng Juyue).
+(上古, 中古 and 下古 refer to the list of

-1. 蔡氏五弄 Cai Shi Wunong (Five melodies of Mr. Cai; see in 1511)
+1. 蔡氏五弄 Cai Shi Wunong (Five melodies of the Cai Clan; see in 1511)

 2. 雙鳳 Shuang Feng (Paired Phoenixes; see Zhang Anshi [or Qing Anshi])